 Free play with little or no adult supervision was a common experience for children in the 19th and much of the 20th centuries.
-Families were large, which provided children with ready-made playmates.
-It was not practical for parents to attempt to oversee children constantly.
+Families were large, so children had ready-made playmates.
+It was not practical for parents to oversee children constantly.
 A settler culture of self-reliance expected children to make and supervise their own fun.

 Household chores, school and, for some, work commitments restricted leisure time.
 But the outdoors – places like native bush, waterways, farmland and later urban streets – provided children with good opportunities for play.
 Climbing trees, making huts, fishing and rafting were popular activities.
 Reading and board games were common indoor pastimes – reading in particular took children away from the adult world and books for children were increasingly published in the 20th century.